owncloud/QA/Desktop/Regression_Test_Plan_Minor_Release.md

  - `env OC10_VERSION=10.2 bash make_oc10_apps.sh --`
  -> server URL

-Have the lastest released OC server ready with LDAP and two external storages of your choice (SFTP and WND) used fpr specific tests
+Have the lastest released OC server ready with LDAP and two external storages of your choice (SFTP and WND) used for specific tests
  - `env OC10_DNSNAME=oc1080-ldap-DATE bash make_oc10_apps.sh oauth2 user_ldap  password_policy files_pdfviewer windows_network_drive=2.0.0`
  -> server URL

+Optional: Have an Active Directory server ready to be used with owncloud.

 Avoid to use the same server for all persons who are testing but prepare an indivdual latest server in docker `env OC10_VERSION=latest bash make_oc10_apps.sh --`

-Optional: Have an Active Directory server ready to be used with owncloud.

 ## Testing

 - For each test set, choose a random platform win/linux/mac, unless test items specify otherwise.
 Record which platform was used.
 - "Enable logging to temporary folder" and "Log Http traffic" (tab 'Settings', button 'Log Settings') to have log-files available if needed to report an issue.
 - Manual testing is only required for tests not covered by automated squish testing (marked as :robot:)
-- Make sure all [squish tests](https://confluence.owncloud.com/display/OG/Squish+testing) run successful in CI
+- Make sure all [squish tests](https://confluence.owncloud.com/display/OG/Squish+Testing#SquishTesting-Testplan) run successful in CI
 - If more persons are testing, please write your name beside the section you are currently working on, e.g. @tester1
 - Add the test result to the 'Result' column.
 For success: :heavy_check_mark:, failure: :x: (link the reported #issue to 'Related Comment')